KRTirtho/fl-query/docs/docs/getting-started/overview.md

 # Overview

 Fl-Query is a asynchronous data manager for Flutter that caches, fetches, automatically refetches stale data.
-Basically, its [React-Query](https://react-query.tanstack.com/) but for Flutter.
-But that doesn't mean it's a direct port of React-Query.
-Instead the concept of React-Query is implemented by Fl-Query
+Basically, its [Tanstack-Query](https://tanstack.com/query/) (formerly React-Query) but for Flutter.
+But that doesn't mean it's a direct port of Tanstack-Query.
+Instead the concept of Tanstack-Query is implemented by Fl-Query

 ## What does it offer?